apple/ml-probabilistic-attention/README.md

 # Project Name

-This software project accompanies the research paper, [Probabilistic Transformers](https://arxiv.org/abs/2010.15583).
+This software project accompanies the research paper [Probabilistic Attention for Interactive Segmentation](https://arxiv.org/abs/2106.15338) and its predecessor [Probabilistic Transformers](https://arxiv.org/abs/2010.15583).

-This project contains implementation of a Pytorch module for the probabilistic attention update proposed in the above paper.
+It contains implementation of a Pytorch module for the probabilistic attention update proposed in the above paper(s).

 ## Documentation